CityOfVernonia/geospatial-data/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/CityOfVernonia/geospatial-data?color=success&style=flat-square)

-Geospatial datasets for use in web applications to support of City business.
+Relatively small and static (or very rarely updated) geospatial datasets and related data products for use in web applications to support of City business.

 ## Use